BestTimesToVisit.com Logo

 When is the absolute best time to visit Croatia to balance good weather and fewer crowds?

-For my money, the shoulder seasons of May-June and September-October are unbeatable for Croatia.
-You'll get gloriously sunny days perfect for swimming and exploring, but without the peak summer crush of July and August.
-Plus, prices for accommodation and flights tend to be a bit more reasonable during these months.
+For my money, the shoulder seasons of May-June and September-October are unbeatable.
+You'll get glorious sunshine, warm enough for swimming in the Adriatic, but without the peak summer crush and prices.
+Plus, the sea is still wonderfully warm in September!

 I'm planning to island-hop.
 What's the secret to navigating the ferries efficiently?

-Beyond Dubrovnik and Split, what's a coastal town that offers authentic Croatian charm without the overwhelming crowds?
+Beyond Dubrovnik and Split, what's a less-touristy coastal gem you'd recommend?

 What's a common misconception about Croatian food that I should be aware of?